 Participation.
-You may miss 3 class sessions during the quarter, including absences due to illness or family emergencies; however, you will be dropped from the class if you miss more than 3 classes.
+You may miss no more than 3 class sessions during the quarter, including absences due to illness or family emergencies; however, you will be dropped from the class if you miss more than 3 classes.
 If you are late by more than 20 minutes or leave early by more than 20 minutes you will be marked absent for 1/2 class.
 If you know already know that you will be absent more than 3 times during the quarter, please wait to take the class at another time!
 If you are consistently late or consistently leave early, you may also be dropped.

-There are two essays, each counting 5% of the grade.
+There are two essays, each counting 7.5% of the grade.
 You will turn in both using Turnitin.com

-5% Mathematical Autobiography.
-See 3rd page of this sheet for a description, due on Tuesday, Jan.
-13.
+7.5% Mathematical Autobiography.
+See 3rd page of this sheet for a description, due on Tuesday, April 16 at the start of class.